petrsvihlik/WopiHost/README.md

 -----------
 WopiHost.Web\Properties\launchSettings.json
 - `WopiHostUrl` - used by URL generator
-- `WopiClientUrl` - used by discovery module and for URL generation
-- `WopiFileProviderAssemblyName` - name of assembly containing implementation of WopiHost.Abstractions interfaces
-- `WopiRootPath` - provider-specific setting used by WopiFileSystemProvider (which is an implementation of IWopiFileProvider working with System.IO)

 WopiHost\Properties\launchSettings.json
 - `WopiClientUrl` - used by discovery module and for URL generation
 - `WopiFileProviderAssemblyName` - name of assembly containing implementation of WopiHost.Abstractions interfaces
 - `WopiRootPath` - provider-specific setting used by WopiFileSystemProvider (which is an implementation of IWopiFileProvider working with System.IO)
+- `server.urls` - hosting URL(s) used by Kestrel.
+[Read more...](http://andrewlock.net/configuring-urls-with-kestrel-iis-and-iis-express-with-asp-net-core/)

 Running the application
 -----------------------
 Once you've successfully built the app you can:

-- run it directly from the Visual Studio (in IIS Express or selfhosted `web` command)
+- run it directly from the Visual Studio using [IIS Express or selfhosted](/img/debug.png?raw=true).
-  - make sure you set both `WopiHost` and `WopiHost.Web` as [startup projects](/img/multiple_projects.png?raw=true)
+  - make sure you run both `WopiHost` and `WopiHost.Web`.
+You can set them both as [startup projects](/img/multiple_projects.png?raw=true)
 - run it from the `cmd`
-  - navigate to the WopiHost folder and run `dnx web`
+  - navigate to the WopiHost folder and run `dotnet run`
 - run it in IIS (tested in IIS 8.5)
   - navigate to the WopiHost folder and run `dnu publish --runtime active`
   - copy the files from WopiHost\bin\output to your desired web application directory